msprev/panzer/doc/README.md

 ...
 ```

-it would run pandoc with filter `deemph.py` and command line option `--no-wrap` on the following input and then execute `latexmk.py`.
+it would run pandoc with filter `deemph.py` and command line option `--no-wrap` on the following and then execute `latexmk.py`.

 ``` {.yaml}
 ---